aphrc-dswb/dswb-open-science-capacity-wg/README.md

 **Maintainers**

-This repository has been set up and maintained by Malvika Sharan to support the work of WG under DSWB.
+This repository has been set up and maintained by Malvika Sharan and Precious Onyewuchi to support the work of WG under DSWB.

 *Please create [an issue](../../issues) to share references or ideas related to the development of this project.*